San Antonio Boat Accident Lawyer

 Yes, you can definitely sue if a boat accident occurred due to negligence, especially if the accident resulted in major injury, death, and/or property damage.
 Boating accidents are physically, emotionally, and financially devastating.
 The person at-fault for the accident should definitely be held liable through a boat accident lawsuit.

 Just like any other personal injury case (or wrongful death case), a certain degree of negligence must be proven in order to achieve financial recovery in a boat accident case.
-San Antonio boat accident lawyers at Janicek Law can help you prove the four elements of negligence:
+San Antonio boat accident lawyers at Janicek Law can help you prove the 4 Ds of negligence:

 • Duty of Care: All boaters owe each other a duty of care to keep each other safe on the water.
 This means maintaining proper lookout, being sober, driving carefully, and following the speed limits.